girlscriptpatiala/basic-algorithms/README.md

 # Basic Algorithms

-This repository deals with some basics algorithms in 4 different languages till now.
+This repository deals with some basics algorithms covered in 4 different.
 The main idea is to help beginners with all the algorithms in one place.

 ## Start Contributing
-1. Fork this repository by clicking on the fork button on the top
+1. Fork this repository by clicking on the fork button on the top.
 2. Clone this repository
     ```sh
     git clone https://github.com/girlscriptpatiala/basic-algorithms.git